 Previously Dimitri set up and ran the European operations of the private equity firm, Whitney & Company, and spent eight years at Morgan Stanley in its private equity group, structuring derivative products and executing mergers and acquisitions both in New York and in London.

 Tim studied Computer Science at the University of Birmingham and brings a crucial skill-set to the board of Plain English Finance.
-He currently works for FTSE100 Landsec as their Innovation Director.
+He currently works for a FTSE100 mining business, running technology and data for one of its subsiduaries across the UK, Ireland, US, Germany and South Africa.

 Alan’s engineering studies and qualifications led him into a career in the early days of the personal computer.
 Since then he has spent his time building and running information technology services businesses, with a focus on exemplary customer service.